 As part of a larger validation exercise, De Mazière et al. (2008) describe validations for ACE-FTS methane profiles from V2.2, which is the version immediately preceding V3.0.
 Differences between V2.2 and V3.0 are described by Waymark et al. (2013).
-De

-Mazière et al. (2008) compare retrieved profiles to various other sources: 11 groundbased FTIR sites covering a range of climate zones from Arctic to Antarctic (but not Eureka), balloon-borne measurements from Spectroscopie Infra-Rouge d'Absorption par Lasers Embarqués (SPIRALE), and spaceborne measurements from MIPAS and the Helegen Opeutation Experiment (HALOE).
-In the high latitude Linner Transcriber the Halogen Occultation Experiment (HALOE).
-In the high-latitude Upper Troposphere Lower Stratosphere (UTLS) region, they find ACE-FTS to be biased low to MIPAS (by around 0.1 ppmv), but high to SPIRALE (less than 10%; HALOE has no coverage north of 57°).
+De Mazière et al. (2008) compare retrieved profiles to various other sources: 11 ground-based FTIR sites covering a range of climate zones from Arctic to Antarctic (but not Eureka), balloon-borne measurements from Spectroscopie Infra-Rouge d'Absorption par Lasers Embarqués (SPIRALE), and spaceborne measurements from MIPAS and the Halogen Occultation Experiment (HALOE).
+In the high-latitude Upper Troposphere-Lower Stratosphere (UTLS) region, they find ACE-FTS to be biased low to MI-PAS (by around 0.1 ppmv), but high to SPIRALE (less than 10 %; HALOE has no coverage north of 57°).

 Recently, Sheese et al. (2015) have empirically processed ACE-FTS measurements to detect unphysical retrieved values.
 They divide values in bins depending on latitude, local time, season, and altitude level.
 Within each bin, they fit a superposition of three Gaussian distributions, assuming the distribution is at most trimodal.
-Using these distributions, they then flag any retrievals determined to be an outlier with a confidence of 97.5% or larger.
+Using these distributions, they then flag any retrievals determined to be an outlier with a confidence of 97.5 % or larger.
 In our study, we have used version 1.1 of these flags to reject unphysical retrievals from further processing.